lionirdeadman/blog/README.md

   <h1><a href="https://resynth1943.now.sh">resynth1943</a></h1>
 </div>

 This repository contains the source code for my blog, which is located [here](https://resynth1943.now.sh).
-Unfortunately, the computational power required to build an instance of this website is *too great for a CI.* With this in mind, I have decided to replace GitHub Pages with now.sh.
+Unfortunately, the computational power required to build an instance of this website is *too great for a CI.* With this in mind, I have decided to replace GitHub Pages with now.sh, which allows me to build this page manually with ease.

 ## [Scripts](./scripts)